rahatlou/CMP/README.md

 Command line arguments for python programs: [md](lec28/README.md), [examples](lec28/examples)

 - Photons and hadronic jets in proton collisions.
 Brief introduction to  Machine Learning and its applications: [md](lec29/lec29.md)

+- Types of Machine Learning and main challenges.
+Example of b-tagging with machine learning: [md](lec30/lec30.md)